 - This octopus bowl is definitely unique (I kind of like it)!

-- Hard plastic items are often safe for the chemically sensitive.
-Look for ABX plastic, acrylic, PE and PP. There are a lot of modern furniture items made of hard plastic like Eames style chairs, and clear thick modern side tables.
+- Hard plastic items are often safe for the chemically sensitive, mold sensitive, and allergy sufferers.
+Look for ABX plastic, acrylic, PE, and PP. There are a lot of modern furniture items made of hard plastic like Eames-style chairs (above) and clear thick modern side tables.
 If that is their style, ask them which types of plastics (and which stores) are safe for them!

 - My post on furniture has more ideas.

-- Becoming fully fragrance-free so you can have a fragrance free visit!
-Ask them which shampoos, laundry detergents and other products you could use that would make it safe for you to visit them.
-To visit those extremely sensitive to mold, being willing to shower and change upon arrival can often help someone have a safe visit.
+- Becoming fully fragrance-free so you can have a fragrance-free visit!
+Ask them which shampoos, laundry detergents, and other products you could use that would make it safe for you to visit them.
+To visit those extremely sensitive to mold or other allergens, being willing to shower and change upon arrival can often help someone have a safe visit.

 - Music – a gift certificate to the Apple store or other paid music subscription service to buy or stream music.

 - TV and Movies – Amazon Prime comes with streaming options, or you can purchase movies to view there.
 Netflix is another good option.
 These are great for those who are more limited to the home or can’t afford these luxuries.

 - Healthy food – A local organic CSA delivery box for the season, or gift certificate to Whole Foods.
 Consider a monthly gift certificate for someone who is struggling to afford healthy food.

 - Supplements you know they need, or a gift certificate to a supplement store like Vitacost (ask them where they buy their supplements).
 Consider a monthly Amazon auto-ship of supplements for someone very much in need of help.
 I use Amazon and Vitacost myself.